Tiny Homes, Philosophy, et al. ia With Daniel Sanderson

 Peripatetic philosophy is a school of thought that came from Aristotle.
 The term peripatetic comes from the Greek word for walking, so the philosophy became associated with long strolls and winding conversations.

-The discussion Daniel Sanderson had on the Listen and Chill podcast was a fine method of this.
-As the discussion could flow from the subjects of business to philosophy and to a host of other ideas, so too did Daniel move out in the countryside, enjoying the fresh air and scenery as he spoke.
+Daniel Sanderson's discussion on the Listen and Chill podcast was an exemplary method of this.
+As the discussion flowed from the subjects of business to philosophy and a host of other ideas, so too did Daniel move out into the countryside, enjoying the fresh air and scenery as he spoke.

-This also reflects the philosophy itself, letting the talking points stroll into each other and come naturally with the conversation.
-This kind of thought allows for each topic to help respond to the next, as often the commentary from the previous topic would inspire the response of the following topic.
+This also reflects the philosophy of letting the talking points stroll into each other and come naturally with the conversation.
+This kind of thought allows each topic to help respond to the next, as often the commentary from the previous topic inspires the response of the following topic.

 2. Foundations in Consulting

-Daniel's work in business consulting, as mentioned, had a lot of impact on his attention to detail and love of philosophy.
-For many business executives, philosophy is a powerful study, often a great undergraduate minor to help add a foundation to business practices.
+As mentioned, Daniel's work in business consulting greatly impacted his attention to detail and love of philosophy.
+For many business executives, philosophy is a powerful study, often a great undergraduate minor that helps add a foundation to business practices.

-This works because philosophy deals in dissecting and understanding minute details.
-This can help you pick up on intricate business models or engage better with your customer needs through CRMs.
+This works because philosophy deals with dissecting and understanding minute details.
+This can help you pick up on intricate business models or better engage with customer needs through CRMs.
 You have literal training in breaking down ideas and structures.

 This connection between philosophy and business helps to create a mindset of weaving philosophy into everyday thoughts and practices.
 If dissecting the details of a conversation can help you connect with a client more, imagine what it can do to the dynamic flow of the structures of your life.